William Darke

 Darke survived to be commissioned as a captain at the beginning of the American Revolutionary War.
 He was made prisoner at the Battle of Germantown.
 He was commanding colonel of the Hampshire and Berkeley regiments at the capture of General Cornwallis.
 Darke was often a member of the Virginia legislature and, during the convention of 1788, voted for the Federal Constitution.

-A lieutenant-colonel of the regiment of "Levies" in 1791, he commanded the left wing of St. Clair's army at its defeat by the Miami Indians on November 4, 1791.
+As lieutenant-colonel of the regiment of "Levies" in 1791, he commanded the left wing of St. Clair's army at its defeat by the Miami Indians on November 4, 1791.
 He made two unsuccessful charges in that fight: his younger son, Captain Joseph Darke, died in the second, and he himself was wounded and barely survived.
 Darke wrote a letter to President George Washington that described the battle.
 Afterward, Darke served as a major-general of the Virginia militia.

 Early life

 William Darke was born in Bucks County, Pennsylvania on May 6, 1736, the son of Joseph Darke and his wife, according to the "Hopewell Friends History."
 He was descended from early Quaker settlers at the Falls in Bucks County.
 He was a cousin of Benjamin Rush, signer of the Declaration of Independence.

 As a young child in 1740, Darke moved with his family moved to the Elk Branch near Shepherdstown, Virginia.
 Darke had two brothers and one sister.
 As a child he contributed to the household: he fished, ploughed, and planted.
 He was described as "a strong man of his hands", and "herculean".